-If your lease has an early termination clause then your tenants might be able to use it to end their lease without facing a penalty.
+If your Florida lease agreement has an early termination clause then your tenants might be able to use it to end their lease without facing a penalty.
 Usually, early termination clauses dictate to tenants what conditions they must meet before moving out.

 Is your tenant starting an active military career?
 Or, have they received deployment or change of station orders and need to relocate?
 If so, the Servicemembers Civil Relief Act gives them certain protections.